Janusz Zajdel: Life

 Janusz Zajdel was born 15 August 1938 in Warsaw, Poland.
 He studied physics at the University of Warsaw.
+He was a member of the Union of Polish Youth and the Polish Students' Association.
 After graduating, he worked many years as a radiological engineer and an expert on nuclear physics at the Central Laboratory of Radiological Protection in Poland.
 He published a number of academic works, handbooks of safety regulations, as well as educational and popular science texts.
+In 1976 he joined the Polish Writers' Union.

 In his spare time, he popularized science by writing science fiction.
 With his brother, he started a column in a Polish magazine for young people interested in science and engineering, Młody Technik (Young Technician), in which they proposed various futuristic gadgets.
 In 1961 Młody Technik published Zajdel's science-fiction debut, the short story "Tau Ceti" (Tau Wieloryba).
 Other stories by him soon appeared in several other Polish magazines.

 His first book was published in 1965, a short-story anthology, Jad mantezji (The Venom of Mantesia), which included stories from Młody Technik and some others that had already appeared a year earlier in another anthology.
 By 1982 he had published four more collections: Przejście przez lustro (Through the Mirror, 1975); Iluzyt (1976); Feniks (The Phoenix, 1981); and Ogon diabła (The Devil's Tail, 1982).